MitchTalmadge/AMP-dockerized/README.md

   - This volume contains everything AMP needs to run.
 This includes all your instances, all their game files, the web ui sign-in info, etc. Essentially, without creating this volume, AMP will be wiped on every boot.
   - Inside the container, this is linked to `/home/amp/.ampdata`.
 Just in case you were curious.

+## HTTPS Support
+Setting up HTTPS is independent of the Docker image.
+Just follow this [official guide](https://github.com/CubeCoders/AMP/wiki/Setting-up-HTTPS-with-AMP) and when it tells you to access `/home/AMP/.ampdata`, access the `/ampdata` Docker volume instead.
+It has the same contents.
+To restart the AMP instances, just restart the Docker container.

+Or, just put [CloudFlare](https://www.cloudflare.com/) and its free SSL cert in front of your web UI and save yourself hours of pain.

 # Support and Contributing